mslinn/go-ethereum-walkthrough/Types/README.md

 # Types

-Remember, publicly visible methods and properties in Go are denoted by having names that start with a capital letter.
+[Remember](https://tour.golang.org/basics/3), publicly visible methods and properties in Go (those that are _exported_) are denoted by having names that start with a capital letter.
 Private scope is denoted by names starting with a lower-case letter.

 This section describes critical data structures used in `go-ethereum`.
 The main categories of types defined by this documentation are: